Karaka-Management/User-Guide/setup/install.md

 sudo phpenmod mbstring
 ```

-On windows you may follow the php [installation guide](https://www.php.net/manual/en/install.pecl.windows.php).
+On windows you may follow the php [installation guide](https://www.php.net/manual/en/install.pecl.windows.php) or the installation guide of your chosen web server which maybe already includes php.

 ##### Database

 On this page you must enter the database information which the application can use to store data.

 ###### Address